secretstartups/handbook/content/handbook/company/summit/unconference.md

 1. Everyone can contribute.
 1. Limited number of people in each session. (i.e. Small enough so that everyone can share.)
 1. Content is generated from the discussion, not prepared ahead of time.
-1. Each session has a GitLab issue on the project page for the event, and/or a Google Doc to capture notes.
+1. Each session has a GitLab issue on the project page for the event or a Google Doc to capture notes.
 1. Sharing in real-time is optional.
-1. Everyone _can_ contribute, not everyone _must_ contribute.
+1. Everyone can contribute, not everyone must contribute.
    1. Some folks prefer to listen.
    1. Some folks prefer to think about the session then add comments to the issue or Google Doc later.
 1. Can be GitLab or non-GitLab related